linhaohe/cs326-final-copycat/docs/milestone3.md

 ## Division of Labor:

-Login: Nghia Pham, Zetang Lei, Linhao He
+Login: Nghia Pham, Zetang Lei, Linhao He <br>
-Dashboard: Zetang Lei
+Dashboard: Zetang Lei<br>
-Tables: Shipeng He,  Zetang Lei,  Linhao He
+Tables: Shipeng He,  Zetang Lei,  Linhao He<br>
-Settings: Linhao He
+Settings: Linhao He<br>
-TimeSheets: Nghia Pham
+TimeSheets: Nghia Pham<br>
-Database: Nghia Pham, Zetang Lei
+Database: Nghia Pham, Zetang Lei<br>

 ## Conclusion:
 Copycat is a complicated project that requires all team members to work together.
 The project is built using raw HTML, ExpressJS, and MongoDB.
 As a result, every member of the team has gained significant experience developing web applications using these three technical stacks.